dlwicksell/nodem/README.md

     $ npm install nodem

-You can update to the latest version of Nodem with this command..
+You can update to the latest version with this command..

     $ npm update nodem